Ometria/ometria.android_sdk/README.md

 ### Handle App Links inside your application

 To add Android App Links to your app, define intent filters that open your app content using HTTP URLs.
-Intent filters for incoming links will be added inside your **AndroidManifest** file, the following XML snipped is an example:
+Intent filters for incoming links will be added inside your **AndroidManifest** file, the following XML snippet is an example (assuming "clickom.omdemo.net" is the tracking domain):

 ```xml
 <intent-filter android:autoVerify="true">